Connect with Community

 Building a strong sense of community among Black-Identified students on campus is vital.
 Via spaces and networks Black-identified students can connect with their peers, find both academic and personal support and build community.
 Students can visit these groups' pages in order to gain access to events both on and off campus, including conferences, pub nights, poetry workshops, sexual health information sessions, arts and crafts, sustainable food workshops and speakers series covering activism and anti-Black racism.

-The purpose of the Black Student space is to provide Black-Identified students with a safe and culturally relevant space on campus.
+The purpose of the Black Student Lounge is to provide Black-Identified students with a safe and culturally relevant space on campus.

-The Black student space will facilitate resources and support for Black-Identified students.
+The Black Student Lounge will facilitate resources and support for Black-Identified students.
 This multipurpose space will be designed to support Black students and ensure they feel safe and welcome.
-Black student space/lounge is located in Kerr Hall West (KHW-077).
+Black student space/lounge is located in Kerr Hall West (KHW-077A).

 Student Life & Learning Support (SLLS) offers support and programming specifically for Black-identified Students in order to help foster community, identity, a sense of belonging to campus and as resources to assist in navigating the various systems at Ryerson.